Skip to ContentSkip to Navigation

 Arbeidsmarkt

-Graduates of this programme are equipped for roles in policy, consultancy, NGOs/government roles, research, and project management.
-You might design and evaluate climate adaptation strategies, advise organisations on sustainability transitions, work with communities on heritage and tourism initiatives, or pursue a research career to shape future-oriented policies and knowledge.
+Career paths include roles in policy, consultancy, NGOs and government, research, and project management.
+Graduates may design and evaluate climate adaptation strategies, advise organisations on sustainability transitions, collaborate with communities on heritage and tourism initiatives, or pursue research careers to shape future-oriented policies and knowledge.

 Potentiële beroepen